GlobalTester/org.globaltester.dev/org.globaltester.dev.doc/namingConventions.md

 ------------------
 Together with every project we might define several affiliate projects that host code/artifacts related to that project but not essentially part of it, e.g. test or documentation.
 Those affiliate projects are hosted within the same repository and use specific suffixes to differentiate them.

+As a rule of thumb affiliate projects should not add to much external dependencies (besides those implied by their specific use e.g. o.e.help for doc bundles).
+This allows importing of affiliate projects into a common workspace without adding new dependency errors.

 Here is a complete list of the known suffixes currently in use:

 * deploy [Deploy]